MartinPulec/MartinPulec.github.io/_posts/2023-01-18-UltraGrid-updates.md

 ---
 ![interlaced video](/img/DnI7S.jpg)<br />
-In development [**continuous builds**](https://github.com/CESNET/UltraGrid/releases/tag/continuous) there has recently arrived few new features and also fixes.
+In development [**continuous builds**](https://github.com/CESNET/UltraGrid/releases/tag/continuous) channel there has recently arrived few new features and also fixes.

-Notably was improved the deinterlacing stuff in UltraGrid, notably:
+Mainly the deinterlacing stuff in UltraGrid has been improved, in particular:

 - almost every pixel format can now be deinterlaced, namely higher bit depth ones
 - the spatial _blend_ deinterlace was improved in terms of quality (doesn't decay vertical